athonet-open/pix/README.md

 This will build the project, the docs, run the tests, etc..

-The `pix ls pix` command can be used to list all the pipelines defined in the project along with their configuration.
+The `pix ls pix` command can be used to list all the pipelines declared in the project along with their configuration.

 Then the `pix graph pix` command can be used to generate a graph of a specific pipeline.

-The Pix Elixir documentation is built by the pipeline, run `pix run --output pix` to run the pipeline and output the produced artifacts to the current directory.
+The Pix Elixir documentation is built by `pix.docs` target of the pipeline, run `pix run --output pix` to run the pipeline and output the produced artifacts to the current directory.
 The docs will be available under `.pipeline/output/doc/index.html`.

 For more information about the available commands and their options, run `pix help`.